 Although obtaining official marriage records is just as difficult as obtaining divorce records in most cases, finding evidence of a marriage is often easier, simply because people are more likely to try and keep a divorce secret rather than a marriage.

 One useful approach to finding out if someone is married is to perform a social media background check.
 Many background check services will be able to find hidden and private social media accounts for a small fee.
-This will allow users to find out if someone is keeping a marriage semi-private and only discusses it on some social media accounts and not others.
+This will allow users to find out if someone is keeping a marriage semi-private and only discuss it on some social media accounts and not others.

 How To Get My Divorce Certificate Online